RNA-Messenger/biglight-challenge/README.md

 ```
   Gatsby follows the PRPL architectural pattern.
 Gatsby sites render a static HTML version of the initial route and then load the code bundle for the page.
 Then immediately starts pre-caching resources for pages linked to from the initial route.
 When a user clicks on a link, Gatsby creates the new page on demand on the client.
   Gatsby's site refers you to a great articule [about PRPL](https://web.dev/apply-instant-loading-with-prpl/).

+#TODO:
+* Finish the gulp tasks to export js and css bundles minified and the html files.
+* Write the sheets documentation to make sure the user understands and agrees to the file structure.